 For each participant, the day before the earliest program installation date (usually the date of their home energy assessment when they had measures such as lighting and aerators directly installed) is the last day of pre-period.
 Conversely, the day after each participant’s last installation date marks the first day of the post-period.

 However, billing cycles do not perfectly align with these specific pre- and post-period demarcations, so the study created a “blackout” period that ensures clearly defined pre and post periods.
 The blackout period includes the billing cycle that includes the last day of the pre-period, the first day of the post-period, and every billing cycle in-between.
-The study used the blackout period to ensure the analysis did not consider a participant’s energy consumption during those billing cycles when estimating programmatic impacts.The study-
+The study used the blackout period to ensure the analysis did not consider a participant’s energy consumption during those billing cycles when estimating programmatic impacts.

+Weather Normalization

+The study followed the two-stage process for calculating the normalized consumption as outlined in the DOE’s UMP for Whole-building Retrofit with Consumption Data Analysis Evaluation Protocol.
+The UMP method involves fitting parameters describing baseload and HDD components to describe actual usage of each participant based on actual HDD.
+Normalized consumption is calculated by using TMY3-based HDD values which are multiplied by the heating coefficient and added to the baseload described by the models for each participant.

 Data Screening & Attrition